4 Steps to Buying a Medigap Policy

 • “Do you offer any discounts or additional benefits?”

-• Be vigilant of illegal practices.
+• Be wary of illegal practices.

 Step 4: Buy the Medigap policy.

 • Once you find a policy that is best for you, apply for it.
 Read the summary of your policy provided by your insurance company thoroughly.
-If you have questions be sure to ask them before you buy.
+If you have questions, be sure to ask them before you buy.
 Also, remember these points when you buy your policy:

 • Filling out your application- the answers you give will determine your eligibility for an Open Enrollment Period or guaranteed issue rights.